chuksjoe/DAS/README.md

 8. You follow the same steps in creating the ODBC data source for the three database files used by the DAS software.
 9. The Data Source Name you enter for the database files are:

-   a.
-StudentSource – projectStudents.mdb
+   - StudentSource – projectStudents.mdb

-   b.
-StaffSource – projectStaff.mdb
+   - StaffSource – projectStaff.mdb

-   c.
-LectureSource – projectLecturers.mdb
+   - LectureSource – projectLecturers.mdb

 10. You are good to go.